LiuZhiguang001/usf_documentation/source/2_universal_payload.rst

   typedef
   VOID
   (*PAYLOAD_ENTRY) (
-    UINTN  BootloaderParameter
+    VOID * CobrEncodedData
   );

 The compiler need use a proper attributes for this function to meet the calling convention below.
 For example, Microsoft Visual studio uses __cdecl for X64, while Linux GCC uses __attribute__((ms_abi)) for X64.

-BootloaderParameter is a pointer pointing to a CBOR encoded data which is a CBOR map containing information from above section.
+CobrEncodedData is a pointer pointing to a CBOR encoded data which is a CBOR map containing information from above section.

 References and Links
 ----------------------